Why Do You Feel Mentally Exhausted Even Without Physical Effort? The Shocking Truth Draining Your Mind Every Day

 The dangerous part is that psychological exhaustion often appears gradually.
 It may begin as low motivation, poor concentration, emotional heaviness, or a constant desire to isolate and sleep.
 Over time, this exhaustion develops into chronic mental stress that affects work performance, relationships, emotional stability, and overall mental health.

 Modern life has forced the human brain to function in ways it was never designed for.
 The mind is now exposed daily to endless information, notifications, digital comparisons, social pressure, and invisible emotional stress.
 All of this silently drains mental energy even when the body remains physically inactive.
-As a result, mental exhaustion has become one of the most common psychological problems in the world, especially among young adults and digital workers.
+As a result, mental exhaustion has become one of the most common psychological problems in the United States, Europe, and across the world, especially among young adults and digital workers.

 How Does the Brain Drain Your Energy Even While Sitting?